 via – valenciasecreta

-La Crema is the major event of the Las Fallas celebration.
+La Crema is the main event of the Las Fallas celebration.
 It’s when a year’s work goes up in smoke.
-Besides, first burning is the children’s fallas (fallas infantiles) at 10 PM.
-At midnight the burning of the principal Fallas starts.
-The first prize goes to the winner in smoke and then the last one to burn is the Falla at the Plaza del Ayuntamiento at 1 AM.
-This is followed by a small show of magnificent fireworks marking the end of the festival.
+Besides, the first burning starts at 10 PM is the children’s Fallas (Fallas infantile) and, at midnight burning of the principal Fallas.
+The first prize goes to the winner in smoke, then the last one to burn is the Falla at the Plaza del Ayuntamiento at 1 AM.
+This was followed by a small show of magnificent fireworks marking the end of the festival.

 Las Fallas food:

 The most popular dish in the Las Fallas festival is the paella with chicken and rabbit.
 The second plate is Arroz’s famous dish with saffron rice, pieces of squid, prawns, and fish is very delicious.
 The last one is Buñuelos, served with chocolate.

 Las Fallas Museum is based in an old leper hospital and was used as a prison.
 Las Fallas Museum is the most impressive museum in Valencia, where you can find the big Ninots or the puppets that have won the challenge and were saved from a fiery death by a popular vote.
 Also it has posters and photographs of the Fallas.